microsoft/AIforEarthDataSets/data/hls.md

 Mounting instructions for Linux are [here](https://docs.microsoft.com/en-us/azure/storage/blobs/storage-how-to-mount-container-linux).

 HLS data can consume hundreds of terabytes, so large-scale processing is best performed in the East US 2 Azure data center where the images are stored.
-If you are using HLS data for environmental science applications, consider applying for an [AI for Earth grant](https://aka.ms/ai4egrants) to support your compute requirements.

 ## Sample code